 ADDITIONAL CREDIT TO CHILDREN OF FIREFIGHTERS AND POLICE OFFICERS KILLED IN THE LINE OF DUTY:

-MILITARY APPLICANTS: In accordance with Section 243-C of Military Law, military personnel serving on active duty in the armed forces of the United States during the filing period of a civil service examinations, or individuals who have been discharged with other than a dishonorable discharge after the filing period has commenced, shall be permitted to file an application for the examinations no later than ten (10) business days before the scheduled date of the examination.
+MILITARY APPLICANTS: In accordance with Section 243-C of Military Law, military personnel serving on active duty in the armed forces of the United States during the filing period may be permitted to file an application for the examination after the application deadline date, but prior to the scheduled date of the examination.
 Contact the Onondaga County Personnel Department at (315) 435-3537 for further information.

 EXAM INFORMATION: FOR EMERGENCY CANCELLATION OF EXAMINATIONS – TUNE TO WIXT NEWS CHANNEL 9, or WTVH NEWS CHANNEL 5